benjaminjonard/koillection/README.md

 * Report any bug or error you see
 * English is not my first language, it would be a huge help if you could report any mistakes in both Koillection or the wiki.

 You can contribute and edit translations here: https://crowdin.com/project/koillection.
 If you wish to contribute to a new language, please open a discussion on github or crowin and I'll gladly add it.
+You are also welcome if you want to proofread existing translations.

 ## Licensing
 Koillection is an Open Source software, released under the MIT License.